rmarkello/abagen/README.rst

 where ``'myatlas.nii.gz'`` points to a Nifti file that defines a brain parcellation in MNI space.

-The same command can be called from the command line:
+This function can also be called from the command line with:

 .. code-block:: bash